patooworld/PWCloud/Microsoft-Build-lab.md

 17. Click **Reload Now** on bottom right.
 18. Click on arrow next to **Localhost**, arrow next to **Databases**, then right click **AdventureWorks2014** and click **Manage**
 19. On the line next to **Home,** click **Sample** to see your sample extension.
-20. (Optional) Try adding these insight widgets following Steps 9-20:
+20. (Optional) Try adding these insight widgets following Steps 9-20.
+Note: You can add new .sql files under SQL folder to have multiple widgets.

     **Top Active Connections**
     ```sql